planckbit/DataFleaker/README.md

 ## DataFleaker - Instantly Convert Results Sets From Mongo DB to MySQL DB or Maria DB and Vice Versa.

-## Prototype Development Brief
-This is currently a prototype in development that I started developing due to my interest in determing the flexibility of converting different results sets from specific DB management systems to different DB management systems on the fly such as NoSQL and Relational based databases.
-The concept is nothing new in terms of ETL but is worth exploring the capabilties and feasbilties involved which is what this prototype intends to capture.

 ## Description
-The purpose of DataFleaker is to convert specific database result sets to other database result sets for different database management systems.
-This allows developers the flexibility to use the additional services(SQL and Javascript for query,Replication, etc)  provided by different database management systems that other database management systems may lack.
+The purpose of DataFleaker is to convert specific database query result sets to other databases.
+Specifically between NoSQL and SQL database management systems and vice versa.
+This allows developers the flexibility to use the additional services in specific DBMS when converting from one to the other.
 For example, converting a result set return by a NoSQL DB such as Mongo which is in JSON format directly into a MySQL/MariaDB Database on the fly.
-Then using SQL and built in JSON api's in MySQL/MariaDB to query this new result set from the newly created DB.
+Then using SQL and built in JSON api's in MySQL/Maria DB to query this new result set from the newly created DB.
 Or converting a MySQL/MariaDB result set to a Mongo DB result set and using the capabilities of the Mongo DB management system such as the built in JavaScript capabilties for query and searching.

 ## Early Prototype Features: